TheCrazyGM/auto-market/README.md

 - Configure token whitelist in the YAML configuration file
 - Set minimum and maximum amounts for trading
 - Dry-run mode to simulate transactions without broadcasting
-- Detailed logging with debug option
+- Colored logging and console output with Rich (detailed logging with debug option)

 ## Command-line Arguments